Living Conditions Survey (LCS)

 - Comparison between the National Accounts and the LCS:

-As regards income from salaried employment, the amount given by the LCS is 421,719 million euros (2019 survey, with income referring to 2018).
-The wages and salaries item in the National Accounts takes the value 425,835 (year 2018).
-The difference between the two can be partly explained by having definitions of net and gross amounts that do not always coincide.
-Wages in kind other than company cars are also not included in the survey amount.
-There is also a under-reporting of income in the survey in some cases.
+As regards income from salaried employment, the amount given by the LCS is 465,902 million euros (2022 survey, with income referring to 2021).
+The wages and salaries item in the National Accounts takes the value 449,929 (year 2021).

 Self-employment income, property income and capital income of the LCS are poorly collected in the interviews and cannot be compared.
 Property income of the LCS is considered as mixed income in the National Accounts.